VirtoCommerce/vc-platform/docs/developer-guide/development-scenarios/creating-module-packages.md

 ![](../../assets/images/docs/image2015-5-29_12-13-41.png)

-Modules can beВ unmanaged (JavaScript only) or managed (containing .NET assemblies).
+Modules can be unmanaged (JavaScript only) or managed (containing .NET assemblies).

 ## Create an unmanaged module package